RobinNagpal/fuel-token-track-docs/04_frontend.md

 import { QueryClient, QueryClientProvider } from '@tanstack/react-query';
 ```

-- FuelProvider: This component from @fuels/react wraps our entire application and provides the context for interacting with the Fuel network.
+- `FuelProvider`: This component from @fuels/react wraps our entire application and provides the context for interacting with the Fuel network.
-- Wallet Connectors: These classes (imported from @fuels/connectors) facilitate connections between our application and different wallet types, allowing users to manage their FUEL tokens and interact with the contract.
+- `Wallet Connectors`: These classes (imported from @fuels/connectors) help connect our application with different wallet types, allowing users to manage their FUEL tokens and interact with the contract.
-- QueryClient and QueryClientProvider: These components from @tanstack/react-query establish a context for managing data fetching and caching within our React application.
+- `QueryClient` and `QueryClientProvider`: These components from @tanstack/react-query set up a context for managing data fetching and caching within our React application.

-2. Creating a Query Client:
+2. **Creating a Query Client:**

    Create a new instance of the QueryClient class:

 ```typescript
 const queryClient = new QueryClient();
 ```

-This query client will assist with managing data fetching related to our smart contract interactions in our React application.
+This query client will help manage data fetching related to our smart contract interactions in our React application.

-3. Wrapping the App with Providers:
+3. **Wrapping the App with Providers:**

-   Next, modify the structure of the index.tsx file to wrap the main application component (App) with the FuelProvider and QueryClientProvider components.
+   Next, modify the structure of the index.tsx file to wrap the main application component (App) with the FuelProvider and `QueryClientProvider` components.
 Here's the updated structure:

 ```typescript jsx
 <QueryClientProvider client={queryClient}>